progsysseminar15/progsys/recaptopics.md

   * Can separate API and Architecture.
     * Exchange operator (Volcano): takes one relationship between control & data flow (the tight coupling of the 2 by iterators) and make it the API for a different relationship (the async push/pull/queue combos of shuffling data across a network)

-Recuring Desire: Taxonomy/Map of "progressive" design patterns
+## Recuring Desire: Taxonomy/Map of "progressive" design patterns
 * Catalog ways to maximize progressiveness, and make non-progressive stuff free/fast/local.
 * Maybe even teach a compiler to choose these things!
 * Protocol synthesis.
 * What level of history are we reasoning about?
     * I/Os?
     * Lattice operations?
     * Logic?
     * Application semantics?  etc.

+## Going forward
+* Where are the biggest opportunities for Progressive Systems design to have impact over next 5 years?
+  * Biggest potential wins? (maximizing benefit of going progressive)
+  * Most natural applications of the ideas? (minimizing cost of going progressive)
+* Achilles heels?
+  * Weaknesses
+  * Competing approaches, including "good enough" solutions
+* How to keep your system progressive?
+  * Design patterns?
+  * Language constructs (CRDTs, LVars)
+  * Languages?
+    * Functional Reactive?
+(LVars, Elm, Frenetic)
+    * Logical?
+(Datalog, Bloom, Tarpit)
+    * DSLs: Embedded or standalone?
+*